fpelliccioni/fpelliccioni.github.io/_posts/2014-05-28-writing-min-function-part2.md

 And this is mine: "Remembering some mathematics doesn't do any harm"

 In the next post I will write some code.
-Be patient :)
+Be patient!

-The Series

-Part 1: The rise of Concepts
-Part 2: Understanding Concepts
-Part 3: Weakening the ordering
-Part 4: Const-Correctness
-References

-[1] Regular is another concept, maybe the most important one, I will cover it later, but for the moment we will ignore it.
-If you want to see its definition, see http://www.elementsofprogramming.com/eop-concepts.pdf [page 1]